Cephalowat/PSFalcon/cloud-connect-aws/README.md

 `-Limit`: The maximum records to return [default: 500]

 `-Offset`: The offset to start retrieving records from [default: 0]

+`-All`: Repeat request until all results are returned

 ### Example
 ```powershell